 In any case, Napoleon I belatedly called upon Ney's support on June 11, 1815.
 The Marshal displayed little inspiration and accumulated mistake after mistake before and during the Battle of Waterloo.
 Once defeat became inevitable, he ostentatiously sought a soldier's death without success.
 In the ensuing panic, he was unable to find the Emperor.
 Returning to Paris, he resolved to leave the country for his own safety.

 Joseph Fouché provided him with a passport and the War Minister, Louis-Nicolas Davout, signed his official leave.
 Nonetheless, he remained in the capital, despite knowing full well the fate that awaited him under the Restoration.
-Perhaps he believed himself to be protected by an article of the Convention signed by the belligerents stipulating that: "All individuals in the capital will be allowed to continue to benefit from their rights and liberties and will be protected from investigation and prosecution relating to the duties they discharged currently or previously, their conduct or their political views."
+Perhaps he believed himself to be protected by an article of the Convention signed by the belligerents stipulating that:

 A royal decree dated July 24 established a list of traitors.
 Marshal Ney's name was at the top.